-Once upon a time, job seekers nodded in approval for a job offer on the basis of the pay package , but people need to realise that judging a job by its paycheck isn't a good idea in the long run.
+Once upon a time, job seekers nodded in approval for a job offer on the basis of the pay package , but people need to realize that judging a job by its paycheck isn't a good idea in the long run.
 A hefty paycheck is nice, but it is the appreciation for the work that motivates one to give it his/her best every day.
 While it is indeed important to earn a decent living, there are many other irresistible factors in a potential job that can benefit the job seekers in both the short and long-term.

 To avoid those Monday morning blues at work, there are several factors that should be the winning criteria for a job other than a good paycheck.
 Nowadays candidates are becoming extremely choosy when it comes to accepting a job offer.
 Landing a job that interests them in making the work more enjoyable tops the list of their priority charts.
 Spending all day doing something unexciting or worthless will make the day crawl, and leave you feeling a vacuum in your professional growth sphere.
 Choosing a job that adds value to you as well as the world, can change your attitude towards work and enrich your life.
 This is where a designation and job profile follow.